PDC-support/PDC-support-web/docs/run_jobs/job_scripts_dardel.md

 # Set the allocation to be charged for this job
 # not required if you have set a default allocation
-#SBATCH -A naissYYYY X XX
+#SBATCH -A naissYYYY-X-XX

 # The name of the script is myjob
 #SBATCH -J myjob

 # The partition
 #SBATCH -p shared

+# Force all cores to be on the same node
+#SBATCH -N 1

 # Number of tasks
 #SBATCH -n 1